KaiquanMah/llm-trust-lens/README.md

 </table>

-### 7.2 OOS/Open vs Known Macro F1-score - 25% OOS Class
+### 7.2 OOS/Open vs Known F1-score - 25% OOS Class

-* From experiments where we converted 25% of classes to 'OOS'/Open and ran the pipeline, below are the OOS/Open vs Known Macro F1-scores.
+* From experiments where we converted 25% of classes to 'OOS'/Open and ran the pipeline, below are the OOS/Open vs Known F1-scores.
 * Note that
   * **Non-embedding methods (zero-shot prompt, few-shot prompt) perform multi-class classification.
 So to get the 'known' class, we grouped all non-oos classes under 'known'**.
 Therefore for such experiments, we have
     * For multi-class classification